-Finding a job in the Netherlands after graduation
+Finding jobs after graduation in the Netherlands

 First step: self-analysis